BSAVA is a Company Limited by Guarantee No. 02837793 and is also a registered Charity No. 1024811.

-Council may only refuse an application for membership from a suitably qualified applicant if, acting reasonably and properly, it considers it to be in the best interests of BSAVA to refuse the application.
-Council must inform the applicant in writing of the reasons for refusal within twenty-one days of the decision.
-Council must consider any written representations the applicant may make about the decision.
-Council's decision following any written representations must be notified to the applicant in writing but shall be final.
+Board may only refuse an application for membership from a suitably qualified applicant if, acting reasonably and properly, it considers it to be in the best interests of BSAVA to refuse the application.
+Board must inform the applicant in writing of the reasons for refusal within twenty-one days of the decision.
+Board must consider any written representations the applicant may make about the decision.
+Board's decision following any written representations must be notified to the applicant in writing but shall be final.

 At the point of renewal of your membership, your renewal payment is confirmation of your continued acceptance of membership which shall remain ongoing until it lapses.

 The types, categories, eligibility criteria, general rights and obligations of each category of membership will be determined by Board from time to time, and may be varied and amended by Board as it sees fit.
 Irrespective of the class of membership, an overriding obligation of all members of BSAVA is to behave and act in a manner that promotes and supports BSAVA and its charitable objects.
 High professional standards are considered mandatory and membership may be terminated if members act in a manner which could damage the activities or reputation of BSAVA.
 Removal for this reason, for non-payment of membership fees, or any other reason will be at the sole discretion of Board and follow the removal process outlined below.

 Members may be removed from the list of active members for non-payment of dues, by virtue of resignation, or as a consequence of a decision by Board to remove either an individual member or an entire class of membership.
 Prior to removal from the list of members for non-payment of membership fees, a defaulting member receives a minimum of two requests for payment to be made.

 A member may resign at any time although any obligations including the obligation to pay outstanding fees for the remainder of the relevant membership period will remain.